-Together with the wider community, Parks Canada, and the Town of Banff, Banff & Lake Louise Tourism is developing a Tourism Masterplan for the destination.
-The Masterplan will become a guidepost as we develop our approach to tourism in Banff National Park for the next 10 years and beyond.
-It will address environmental sustainability, community wellbeing, cultural integrity and economic prosperity.
-The process is intended to complement other long-range plans like the Parks Management Plan and municipal masterplans.
+Together with the wider community, Banff & Lake Louise Tourism and the Town of Banff, in partnership with Parks Canada, have developed a 10-Year Vision for Tourism for the destination.
+The Vision will serve as a guidepost as we collectively develop our approach to tourism in Banff National Park for the next 10 years and beyond.
+The document itself addresses environmental sustainability, community wellbeing, cultural integrity, and economic prosperity.
+The Vision is intended to complement other long-range plans; such as the Parks Management Plan and municipal plans.

-Along with working with our community and partners to prepare the first Tourism Masterplan for Banff National Park, we have looked at how other destinations around the world are addressing sustainable tourism.
+Along with working with our community and partners to prepare the first 10-Year Vision for Tourism for Banff National Park, we have looked at how other destinations around the world are addressing sustainable tourism.
 As we head toward 2023, the global tourism industry is experiencing unprecedented opportunities as well as evolving challenges.
-We recently explored Jackson Hole’s […]
+We recently explored […]

-As we have engaged our community, industry, partners and stakeholders in preparing the first Tourism Masterplan for Banff National Park, we have also turned to other destinations for insights and inspiration.
+As we have engaged our community, industry, partners and stakeholders in preparing the first 10-Year Vision for Tourism for Banff National Park, we have also turned to other destinations for insights and inspiration.
 We have seen how others are addressing their own opportunities and challenges.
-While each of them is quite different from Banff and Lake Louise, […]
+While each of them is quite different from Banff and […]

-Working Group shares 14 recommendations to inform Masterplan On June 2, 2022, the Future Forum brought together representatives from five Working Groups to present their recommendations to inform the Tourism Masterplan.
+Working Group shares 14 recommendations to inform 10-Year Vision for Tourism On June 2, 2022, the Future Forum brought together representatives from five Working Groups to present their recommendations to inform the 10-Year Vision for Tourism.
 The groups had been working together since March.
-Hosting the first-of-its-kind Tourism Together event were Leslie Bruce, President & CEO of Banff & Lake […]
+Hosting the first-of-its-kind Tourism Together event were Leslie Bruce, President & […]

 A stakeholder survey, open between March 8 and April 14, 2022, was designed to help us understand the future readiness, key areas of priority, and expectations for the shared future vision of tourism in Banff National Park.
 We asked a broad range of tourism industry stakeholders to participate, including our members, their employees, our partners and other destination management organizations.

 A community survey was released on May 26, 2022, to help us gather input from residents of Banff National Park.
-The survey has now closed.
 We are grateful to all those who call this place home for sharing their views.

 A tourism employee survey, in partnership with the Banff & Lake Louise Hospitality Association, was open from July 27 to August 28, 2022.
 It was designed to help improve employees’ experiences and opportunities as part of our community and workforce; and to provide employers with insights to help improve recruitment, retention and the wider employee lifecycle.

-To develop specific recommendations for the Masterplan, we formed six Working Groups, each addressing one the following key themes: Diversity, Equity & Inclusion, Future Destination Brand & Values, Indigenous Tourism, Innovating Tourism, Live, Work & Community, and Sustainability.
+To develop specific recommendations for the 10-Year Vision for Tourism, we formed six Working Groups, each addressing one the following key themes: Diversity, Equity & Inclusion, Future Destination Brand & Values, Indigenous Tourism, Innovating Tourism, Live, Work & Community, and Sustainability.

 The Working Groups include members of the community and tourism industry stakeholders, tasked with collaborating to build shared understanding, identify collective priorities, and co-develop a number of meaningful joint recommendations.
-These recommendations are an important part of the Tourism Masterplan process, and were presented at a “Future of Tourism” Forum in June 2022.
+These recommendations are an important part of the 10-Year Vision for Tourism’s process, and were presented at a “Future of Tourism” Forum in June 2022.
 The Indigenous Tourism Working Group was formed in May and will provide its recommendations later in the year.